(Updated Nov. 15, 2021)

 - Old rags

 It may sound strange, but the clog is likely in a pipe on the side of your sink that does not have the garbage disposal.
 A quick peek under your sink will reveal both straight and bent pipes.
 The pipe that is bent like an elbow macaroni is more likely to have a clog.
 So you may be asking how do I unclog my garbage disposal?

-- To unclog a pipe with baking soda, pour half the box of baking soda into the drain on the side of the sink where the disposal is located.
+- To unclog a pipe with baking soda, pour half the box of baking soda into the disposal drain.
 Pour the other half of the box into the other side of the sink.

 - Pour hot water into both openings.
 This should clear the clogged pipes.